al6x/nim/criticism.md

+Basically, it's like C, no much sense to use C for web or servers or data analysis.
+For some bottleneck code, system utils yes, but as a general language, no.

+It still surprises me, after 1 year of working heavily with Nim.

 Future in programming languages is not about machines or machine optimised languages.
 Machines will be fine and will be fast.
 Every 3 year computing powers doubles, algorithms and perf optimisers gets better.
 The problem is not the machines or better compilers.